derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/11/2023 16:16:40 : 3 Database Admins walked into a NoSQL bar.
+28/11/2023 16:16:54 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-['hip', 'hip'] (hip hip array!)
+What's the object-oriented way to become wealthy?
+Inheritance.
 <!-- replace-with-joke ends -->